yasglobal/make-paths-relative/README.md

 * Styles Paths(src)
 * Image Paths(src)

-All the above permalinks and src can be converted to relative instead absolute by using this plugin.
+All the above permalinks and src can be converted to a relative instead of absolute by using this plugin.
 You can select the options from the plugin settings page.

 ### Filters

-If you want to exclude some Permalink or src to be relative so, you can use `paths_relative` filter in your theme's functions.php or in your custom plugin.
+If you want to exclude some Permalink or src to be a relative then you can use `paths_relative` filter in your theme's `functions.php` or in your custom plugin.

-Your filter may looks like this (Below filter would make the jquery.js Path to absolute):
+Your filter may look like this (Below filter would make the jquery.js Path to absolute):

 ```
 function yasglobal_change_path( $link ) {